The-Garys/Garys-work/README.md

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
-`The-Garys`, `Garys-work`, `GaryWork`, `our project is a platform aiming at providing services related to house needs for different users `
+`The-Garys`, `Garys-work`, `GaryWork`, `Our project is a platform aiming at providing services related to house needs for different users `

 ### Built With